 (P.S.
-If you implement accounts payable & purchase order automation, you can capture the spend data from all of your received invoices to carry out comprehensive spend analyses & identify long-term savings opportunities)
+If you implement accounts payable & purchase order automation, you can capture the spend data from all of your received invoices to carry out a comprehensive spend analysis & identify long-term savings opportunities)

 Think About Why It’s Happening

-As mentioned above, maverick spend often occurs in businesses where purchase processes don’t exist or where purchasing is decentralized.
+As mentioned above, maverick spending often occurs in businesses where purchase processes don’t exist or where purchasing is decentralized.

 Chances are that your staff don’t understand the purchase order process and subsequently take it into their own hands, only raising a purchase order for approval after the fact.
 The best thing to do is to educate them on the process if you have one or create one if you don’t.

 Make the process simple & easy to understand.
 If it’s long &/or complex, staff will shun it for more efficient methods — i.e. handling it themselves.

 Also, are you getting the best value on the items that your staff buy?
 It could be that they have found suppliers who can deliver products/services cheaper than those you have agreed on contracts with or existing relationships, if so, have you evaluated these new suppliers?

 Rather than allowing everyone to buy, make it so that everyone is responsible for how, when, where & why money is spent.
 Purchase order approval should stay with the AP function/relevant approver, but staff should have visibility of all committed &/or future spending.

 By sharing the responsibility, it becomes easier to report on purchasing & also ensures that managers keep a record of what’s being spent by their team.

 If you want to eradicate maverick spending, you need to first highlight why a standard process is important & implement a solution that empowers staff, rather than hinders them.